newaetech/chipwhisperer/doc/sphinx/hwdiffprobe.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The common-mode reference point can be used to connect your system ground to the probe ground.
-Note you need to ensure the common-mode input voltage is with-in the ‘allowed’ range (e.g. at least 2V away from either supply voltage).
+Note you need to ensure the common-mode input voltage is with-in the allowed range (e.g. at least 2V away from either supply voltage).
 If you are powering the differential probe with another power supply, you must make sure they are referenced to each other by connecting the
 0V/GND points together.
 Using a resistor reduces a small differential from causing a large current to flow if you accidently have ground loops
 (multiple connections of system grounds).